appoll/docs/technical_information/network_specifications/docs/handler.md

 Because of the network architecture, several duplicates of the same messages could arrive to the handler.
 We assume that all of those messages are arriving all in the same time.
 The handler will then have to deduplicate all messages if necessary and proceed to a geolocation based on the information provided by the gateways.
-The handler also has an access to the application secret key, Thus, it could decrypt the data and forward them to the application.
+The handler also has access to the application secret key, Thus, it could decrypt the data and forward it to the application.